Updated March 31, 2026

 Roofing Insurance in Florida

 A roofing insurance quote in Florida usually needs to reflect more than a standard contractor policy.
 Between hurricane exposure, flooding, and heavy storm activity, a roofer may need to show how the business handles bodily injury, property damage, and third-party claims on active jobsites.
-Florida also has a workers' compensation rule that applies at 4 or more employees, and many landlords or project owners want proof of general liability before work begins.
+Because this work falls under Florida's construction rules, workers' compensation generally applies with even one employee, and many landlords or project owners want proof of general liability before work begins.
 That means your quote should be built around the way your crews actually operate in places like Miami, Tampa, Orlando, Jacksonville, Fort Lauderdale, and Tallahassee, not just around a generic construction class code.
 If you carry ladders, shingles, fasteners, and other mobile property between jobs, or use trucks to move materials across the state, your policy choices can also affect equipment, cargo, and vehicle accident protection.
 The goal is to request coverage that fits your crew size, subcontractor setup, and jobsite requirements so you can compare options with the right information up front.

 Climate Risk Profile